 Students interested in enrolling in the PLSC department's internship program should talk

-with Dr. Van Aller as soon as possible.
+with Dr. John Holder as soon as possible.
 In addition, links to various internships with

 elected officials and government agencies are available on the internship website page.

 Do I have to find my own internship?